Trusted Madison County Attorneys

-When a divorcing couple has children together, the matter of child custody is often the most important issue in the minds of the parents.
-It can also be the most emotional and conflict-laden issue to be decided.
-At the Hancock Law Firm, we know that your children come first, and we work hard to negotiate a practical arrangement that meets your and your child’s needs.
-When custody matters cannot be resolved amicably, our dedicated family law attorneys fight to make sure any custody decision is fair and reasonable, and that your voice is heard and respected throughout the process.Mississippi Child Custody Laws
+When a divorcing couple has children together, the matter of custody is often the most important issue in the minds of the parents.
+It can also be the most emotional, conflict-laden issue to be decided.
+At the Hancock Law Firm, we know your children come first, and we work hard to negotiate a practical arrangement that meets you and your child’s needs.
+When custody matters cannot be resolved amicably, our family law team fights to make sure any custody decision is fair and reasonable and that your voice is heard and respected.

 Both parents go into a custody hearing with equal rights to custody.
 Factors which may influence the judge’s decision in making one parent the primary custodial parent include: